intracom-telecom-sdn/nstat/docs/index.rst

-.. nstat_src documentation master file, created by sphinx-quickstart on Fri Jan 20 14:57:06 2017.
+.. nstat.src documentation master file, created by sphinx-quickstart on Sun Jan 29 11:26:04 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.